Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Setting geospace climate

 \subsection{Geospace climate response to solar photon irradiation}

-[H-III:14.3] ``The solar spectrum provides a [relatively] stable irradiance of $\sim$1360\,W/m$^{2}$ ($\sim1.36\,10^6$\,erg/s/cm$^{2}$) to the Earth's upper atmosphere.
-Geospace [(the region of space near Earth down to, and including, the ionosphere/thermosphere))] responds to [roughly 2--6\,ppm of that] this fraction of the solar spectrum lies between 30 and 3600\,\AA\ which extends from the X-ray through the ultraviolet part of the spectrum.
+\ors[III:14.3] ``The \indexit{climate!irradiation}solar spectrum provides a [fairly] stable irradiance of $\sim$1360\,W/m$^{2}$ ($\sim1.36\,10^6$\,erg/s/cm$^{2}$) to the Earth's \indexit{Earth!geospace climate}upper atmosphere.
+Geospace [(the region of space near Earth down to, and including, the ionosphere-thermosphere))] responds to [roughly 2--6\,ppm of that] this fraction of the solar spectrum lies between 30 and 3600\,\AA\ which extends from the X-ray through the ultraviolet part of the spectrum.
 The photons in this spectral range may ionize atoms and molecules or may deposit their energy directly into the thermal reservoir of the upper atmosphere.
 These\indexit{geospace climate!dependence on photon irradiation} processes are responsible for the 'climate' of the geospace-atmosphere interface whose regions are labeled the ionosphere and the thermosphere (IT).
 The IT in this sense is only weakly dependent on the Earth's magnetic field or the solar wind.
 In this 'climate' scenario, the role of the terrestrial dipole field can be viewed as defining the boundary for the plasmasphere [(the inner magnetosphere filled with low-energy, cool plasma)] and then with the solar wind the magnetosphere.
-In the case of the Earth's sister planets, Venus and Mars, the absence of a significant intrinsic magnetic field confirms that the IT development has been based on these three photochemical processes.
+In the case of the Earth's sister planets, Venus and Mars, the absence of a significant intrinsic magnetic field confirms that the IT development has been based on these three photo-chemical processes.

-Now let us explore the question how geospace climate responds to extremes of the solar photon radiation.
-Figures~\ref{sojka:fig3.1} and~\ref{sojka:fig3.3} provide a comparison of the [1-D Global Averaged Ionosphere and Thermosphere (GAIT)] solar cycle climate of the thermosphere's neutral densities, of the ionosphere's plasma densities, and of the neutral and plasma temperatures respectively.
+Now let us explore \indexit{climate!ionosphere!response to solar variation}the question how geospace climate responds to extremes of the solar photon radiation.
+Figures~\ref{sojka:fig3.1} and~\ref{sojka:fig3.3} provide a comparison of the [1-D Global \indexit{ionosphere!solar variability}Averaged Ionosphere and Thermosphere (GAIT)] solar cycle climate of the thermosphere's neutral densities, of the ionosphere's plasma densities, and of the neutral and plasma temperatures respectively.
 Each panel is shown as a function of pressure level defined by $Z = \log{p_0/p}$, where $p_0$ is the reference pressure of $0.5\,10^{-3}$\,dyn/cm$^2$, The corresponding altitude scale is also provided.
 For reference to observations, the dashed lines where present in Figure~\ref{sojka:fig3.1} and~\ref{sojka:fig3.3} correspond to profiles obtained from the MSIS-90 empirical model of the thermosphere.